A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Unifying fixed-point iterations using linear dynamical systems

 In general, any structured approximation of the Jacobian matrix that remains closed under matrix multiplication\footnote{Closed in the sense that the product, $A_{t+1} A_t$, has the same structure as $A_{t+1}$ and $A_t$, as with diagonal matrices.
-See~\Cref{app:parallel scan} for more detail.} could be used to form a parallel quasi-Newton fixed-point iteration for evaluating a sequence.
+See~\Cref{app:parallel scan} for more detail.} could be used to form a quasi-Newton fixed-point iteration amenable to a parallel scan.
 For example, \citet{pmcmc} introduces a parallel quasi-Newton method where each block of the matrix is diagonal.
 The broader development of quasi-Newton methods that fit into the unifying LDS framework discussed in this paper is an important direction for future work, which we elaborate on in \Cref{sec:discussion}.
 However, for simplicity, henceforth in this paper when we refer to ``quasi-Newton iterations,'' we restrict ourselves to the simple diagonal approximation shown in \cref{eq:qdeer}.